AlexK-3141/ARTS4160-Project-Blog/notes.md

     - Release - how long to wait after the signal no longer exceeds the threshold before the compressor stops applying gain to it (milliseconds)
 - How audio processing actually works: samples are organized into blocks a.k.a buffers before being processed
     - If a buffer isn't processed in time, the buffer will just have silence
+- Linkwitz-Riley filters - filters that add zero gain at the crossover frequency
+    - Crossover frequency - frequency where audio signal is divided
+        - Can (sometimes) be used interchangeably with cutoff frequency, which is the frequency where changes start to occur in audio passed through a filter
+- Filters add delay to audio
+- Allpass filter - doesn't boost or attenuate any frequency range of input audio, instead, it delays the signal based on the frequency - it changes the phase of the signal
+    - Phase is where a waveform is in its cycle
+- To split audio into 3 separate bands using Linkwitz-Riley filters, use a lowpass and highpass LR filter to split audio into 2 bands.
+For one of the bands, use another pair of lowpass and highpass LR filters.
+For the other band, use an allpass LR filter.
+This way, the same delay is introduced to each band.